Display members of dynamic distribution groups using PowerShell

 You can also easily export members of any distribution group to a CSV file by running:

-Get-Recipient -RecipientPreviewFilter (get-dynamicdistributiongroup <name of group>).RecipientFilter -OrganizationalUnit $group.RecipientContainer | Select Displayname | Export-Csv "<path of target CSV file>"
+Get-Recipient -RecipientPreviewFilter (get-dynamicdistributiongroup <name of group>).RecipientFilter -OrganizationalUnit $_.RecipientContainer | Select Displayname | Export-Csv "<path of target CSV file>"

 Displaying members of all dynamic distribution groups is not much harder.
 The trick is to display them in an orderly way instead of lumping them all together.
-A good way of achieving this is by using a formated table for each group with the group’s name as the header.
+A good way of achieving this is by using a formatted table for each group with the group’s name as the header.
 Here is how to do this:

 foreach ($group in (Get-DynamicDistributionGroup)) {Get-Recipient -RecipientPreviewFilter $group.RecipientFilter -OrganizationalUnit $group.RecipientContainer | ft @{Expression={$_.displayname};Label=($group).name}}